-So How Do I Get Best Offer After a Heart Attack, Bypass or StentsAs you can see by now, insurance companies will take a lot of criteria into consideration regarding your specific cardiac and other medical history and what rate they may offer you.
-Some insurance companies are great for coronary artery disease and some are definitely not.
+So How Do I Get the Best Offer After a Heart Attack, Bypass, or Stents?As you can see by now, insurance companies will take a lot of criteria into consideration regarding your specific cardiac and other medical history and what rate they may offer you.
+Some insurance companies are great for coronary artery disease, and some are definitely not.
 If you need life insurance but have had a heart problem, a good strategy for you could be to obtain all of your cardiac medical records including the results of your cardiac catheterization report from your initial incident and any later catheterization reports you may have had.
 You could provide these medical records to an agent you trust will work in your best interest.
 We’ve spoken to many extremely frustrated people who have applied for life insurance more than one time and were always declined.
 Some of these people have been given completely wrong information by other agents and told that no insurance company will offer them life insurance.
-Most life insurance companies will not insure me, but I’ve shopped my own cardiac medical records to so many insurance companies and I was able to get life insurance at the best rate possible.
-We do this all of the time and I’d be happy to do this for you and it won’t cost you anything.
+Most life insurance companies will not insure me, but I’ve shopped my own cardiac medical records to so many insurance companies, and I was able to get life insurance at the best rate possible.
+We do this all of the time.
+I’d be happy to do this for you, and it won’t cost you anything.
 With your cardiac medical records, I (or any good agent who has a lot of experience with heart cases) can shop your records to the best insurance companies for heart disease to get offers from numerous insurance companies before having you sign any applications.
-This will save you a lot of time and frustration as opposed to just applying to a random company through Joe Agent who represents only one or a few companies or who has little or no experience on heart issues.
+This will save you a lot of time and frustration as opposed to just applying to a random company through Joe Agent who represents only one or a few companies or who has little to no experience on heart issues.
 CLICK HERE TO GET ACCURATE STENT(S) OR BYPASS QUOTE

 Case Studies- Getting Life Insurance with Coronary Artery Disease

 Most people don’t know the specifics about their cardiac history that the insurance companies will need to provide an accurate quote.
-I don’t know every detail that shows up on my echocardiograms, so I understand most people are not going to know a lot of detail.
+I don’t know every detail that shows up on my echocardiograms, so I understand most people are not going to know a lot of details.